Watch the video I made based on this article. (Or scroll to watch.)

 My anxiety-driven prayer didn’t make things better.
 That’s because God doesn’t promise any type of prayer to be the silver-bullet anxiety stopper.
 He prescribes supplication with thanksgiving (Philippians 4:6).
 A heart lacking gratitude will not encounter the peace of God.

 I soon realized my lack.
-My lame attempts to thank God were not from the heart but were always preceded with a “but…” as if to say, “God, I thank you for this, but you owe me.”
+My lame attempts to thank God were not from the heart but were always followed with a “but…” as if to say, “God, I thank you for this, but you owe me.”
 Sidestepping true thanksgiving leads to a cocktail of other sins including self-centered grumbling, cynicism, coveting the situations of others, entitlement, and ultimately unbelief.
 These are all the opposite of thankfulness.

 My self-centered pity party lamented my situation always instead of rejoicing in the Lord always (Philippians 4:4).
 We are to pray with thanksgiving “in everything” (Philippians 4:6).
 A thankful heart isn’t just a remedy for anxiety; it’s a part of a healthy spiritual diet for every circumstance (see 1 Thessalonians 5:16–18).